neuroradiology/netbox/docs/configuration/system.md

 ---

-## BRANCHING_BACKEND
+## SCRIPT_CONTEXT_MANAGERS

-Default: None
+Default: []

-The dotted path to the desired branching class.
-If using [netboxlabs-netbox-branching](https://github.com/netboxlabs/netbox-branching) set this to `netbox_branching.backends.BranchingBackend`
+The dotted path to any additional context managers to use when running scripts.